kofiarthurs/share-drives/README.md

 <img src="https://imgur.com/1IEAWYM.png" height="80%" width="80%"/>
 <img src="https://imgur.com/BcLOFh9.png" height="80%" width="80%"/>

 We are going to give users in the HR security group access to the share.
-We select the Gallery Properties and the security tab and select Advanced.
+We select the Gallery Properties, the security tab and Advanced.
 </br>

 <img src="https://imgur.com/Diyo58K.png" height="80%" width="80%"/>